anon767/compiler_engineering_lecture/README.md

 ## Assignment

+### Scanner
-1. Complete the Scanner and see if the ScannerTest succeeds
+Complete the Scanner and see if the ScannerTest succeeds either with Scanner Tables or RegExes

+### Parser
-2. Complete the Parser and see if the ParserTest succeeds
+Complete the Parser using the LL(1) Recursive Descent Parser from the lecture.
+Beware: A FOR-Loop ist just syntactical sugar for a WHILE-Loop :)

+Solution is accepted when the Tests succeed.